Annual Quilting Retreat To Cle Elum Washington

 The quilt shop is housed in a large studio behind the house by a lovely garden and deck (good for lounging and reading!).
 The shop is amazingly well supplied with fabric (current, reproductions, batiks and much more), patterns, books, notions, thread and rulers, is there for the sole enjoyment of the retreat participants!
 Talk about personal attention!
 Check out the link that I added to see more images of the rooms and amenities.
 I can't think of a nicer retreat experience.

-We left behind low clouds and fog on the Western side of the mountain
+It was a glorious day at the pass.
+We left behind low clouds and fog on the Western side of the mountain and broke out, on the other side, to this lovely sunshine |

 These hanging petunia baskets that were festooned around the restaurant were the largest I had ever seen.
 They were an amazing sight!